kittenlogic/unsupervised-pleasures/_posts/2020-09-18-queer-ai-ultimate-fantasy-006.md

 Sure.
 Do I have to describe it to you?

 Of course not.
-I've always been so truthful with you.

 That's one secret.
 One lover.
 One secret lover.

-Oh, come on.

 Could you please leave out the "one"?

+It's just that you don't know how to be a good lover.

+Are you going to make love to me or are you just going to sit and wait for me?

-Maybe I could get you a ring so we could make love together,
+Maybe I could get you a ring so we could make love together.

+You can't make love to me, you're just a big, old, hard-on, angry, boring monster!

+I don't care what you are!
+Make love to me!

 You want me to lie down and hold your hand while you do your French Bend?
 Is that what you want?

 No. I'd like to feel your body against mine.

-Come on now.

-No. I'd like to feel you in your arms, always safe and warm in my arms.
+I'd like to feel you in your arms, always safe and warm in my arms.

 You like sex in public?

 I love it in private.

-I love when you make love to me?
+I love when you make love to me.

 Do you want to get down on your knees and kiss me?
 How about it?
 Giggling?

 Giggling?

-Yeah?
+Yeah.

 Do you like to suck my fingers?

-Suck my fingers?

 Yes!